legal resources necessary to hold negligent facilities accountable.

-If your loved one was harmed while living in a nursing facility, contact the Kansas Nursing Home Law Center Attorneys now for immediate legal help.
+If your loved one was harmed while living in a nursing facility, contact our nursing home neglect affiliated attorneys now for immediate legal help.
 Let our team of lawyers work on your family’s behalf to ensure you receive financial compensation to recover your damages.
 We can begin working on your case today.Cambridge Place Nursing Center

 This center is a 91-certified bed Medicare and Medicaid-participating facility providing services to residents of Marysville and Marshall County, Kansas.
 The "for profit" long-term care home is located at:

 In addition to providing 24/7 skilled nursing care, Cambridge Place Nursing Center offers other services.
 Additional focused care includes assisted living options, memory care, long-term care, respite care, day services, and hospice.

 Both the federal government and the state of Kansas have the legal responsibility to levy monetary fines or deny payments through Medicare if a nursing home has violated established rules and regulations that harm or could have harmed residents.

 Within the last three years, federal investigators imposed a monetary fine against Cambridge Place Nursing Center for $39,390 on July 22, 2016, citing substandard care.
 This nursing facility also received six complaints and self-reported two serious issues over the last three years that resulted in violation citations.

 Additional information concerning the facility can be reviewed on the Kansas Long-Term Care State Survey Reports.

 To ensure families are fully informed of the level of care every nursing home provides, the state of Kansas and Medicare.com routinely update their long-term care home database systems with info on violations, citations, and deficiencies.